Hitler: A Film from Germany

-Hitler: A Film from Germany (Hitler, ein Film aus Deutschland), called Our Hitler in the US, is a 1977 film written, directed and narrated by Hans-Jürgen Syberberg, and produced by Bernd Eichinger.
+Hitler: A Film from Germany (Hitler, ein Film aus Deutschland), called Our Hitler in the US, is a 1977 biographical film written, directed and narrated by Hans-Jürgen Syberberg, and produced by Bernd Eichinger.
 A co-production by West Germany, France and the United Kingdom, the film stars Heinz Schubert in a dual role, as Adolf Hitler and Heinrich Himmler.
-Along with Syberberg's characteristic and unusual motifs and style, it is notable for its 442-minute running time.
+Along with Syberberg's characteristic and unusual motifs and style, it is notable for its 412-minute running time.

+Plot and setting

+At the beginning and end of the film, Syberberg quotes from Heinrich Heine's poem Nachtgedanken, from the 1844 collection Zeitgedichte.
+The film is divided into four sections: "The Grail", "A German Dream", "The End of a Winter's Tale", and "We, Children of Hell".

+At the beginning, Heinz Schubert appears as a circus director.
+He later portrays Adolf Hitler, who rises from Richard Wagner's grave as a demon, and Heinrich Himmler, who is shown receiving a massage.
+The film creates the impression of an artificial studio landscape.
+It refers to various symbols of German culture and history, including paintings by Philipp Otto Runge and Caspar David Friedrich, as well as images of winter landscapes, Greta Garbo, and the Reich Chancellery.

+The film also uses historical visual and audio material from the Nazi era, including a recording of a radio conference call broadcast on Christmas during World War II.
+Syberberg frequently combines several elements at the same time, including sound effects, music, spoken dialogue, action in the foreground, and a film projection in the background.
+Recurring motifs include an audio recording of a Nazi memorial ceremony for "the fallen of the movement" and a snow globe.

 Structure

 Hitler: A Film from Germany has no clear plot or chronology.
 Instead, each part explores one particular topic.